-Similar to the rape of slaves by their white owners in the United States and elsewhere, the forced treatment of people carrying a mental health diagnosis violently impregnated people deemed non compliant and dangerous to the general public with toxic medications.
-In doing so, this vulnerable population became domesticated and docile out of fear and its usual by product: hate.
-Through institutional and systemic oppression people with a diagnosis were once locked away forever from society in state hospitals through police and juridical court powers.
+Similar to the rape of slaves by their white owners in the United States and elsewhere, the forced treatment of people carrying a mental health diagnosis violently impregnated people deemed non-compliant and dangerous to the general public with toxic medications.
+In doing so, this vulnerable population became domesticated and docile out of fear, and its typical by-product: hate.
+Through institutional and systemic oppression, people with a diagnosis were once locked away forever from society in state hospitals through police and juridical court powers.

 The house negro I am referring to is your typical peer specialist at any given agency.
 Or, even more likely, the recipient affairs in your local community mental health departments.

-Working hard to change the system.
-They were apart of a movement.
-Now, these are people just like you and I, your neighbor and friend.
+Now, these are people just like you and me, your neighbor and friend.
 The difference is covert, instead of overt, in the case of slavery.
 Now, diagnosis and participation with treatment mark the professional as a peer.
-Similar to the color of your skin and your position in society, the peer and its subservient role in the mental health systems is defined by more insidious identifiers.
-In this vein, depending predominantly on the indoctrination of the diagnosable people from compliance to adherence.
-As compliance is forced, adherence and buying into to the importance of owning the belief in treatment.
+Like the color of your skin and your position in society, the peer and its subservient role in the mental health systems are defined by more insidious identifiers.
+Depending predominantly on the indoctrination of the diagnosable people from compliance to adherence.
+As observation is forced, commitment, and buying into the importance of owning the treatment’s belief.
 Well, this is something completely different now, isn’t it?
-Or, is it?
+Or is it?

 Says the agency worker without a diagnosis.
 Language like this is all too often thrown around in agencies utilizing peers in their workforce.
 In summary, the peer is to blame for everything and everything that goes wrong.

 We can change our ways if we want.
 We can do this on a micro and macro level.
-If we really try, we can change our behaviors and our feelings, and even change the tone of the world around us while doing so.
-So, why don’t we, when it comes to changing this racist shift in mental health care?
+If we really try, we can change our behaviors and feelings and even change the tone of the world around us.
+So, why don’t we, when it comes to transforming this racist shift in mental health care?
 I suspect the reason is fear.
-Just as Western slave society’s (more specifically, American Slavery) feared the abolishment of slavery and contested its outlaw relentlessly, the mental health system, fears insurance companies, big pharmacy, and the regulators in local, state, and national government.
+Just as Western slave society’s (more specifically, American Slavery) feared abolishing slavery.
+They contested its outlaw relentlessly, the mental health system, worries insurance companies, big pharmacy, and the regulators in local, state, and national governments.

-The fact of the matter is, Peer Professional work in mental health is now monitized, traded among agencies as commodities, and used as capital to cultivate and further a system of oppression.
-The willingness for peer professionals and people with lived experience to change the system will always be complicit to what’s happening until the lie “we” is revealed as our personal responsibility and accountability to speak up and make the necessary changes in our life and our society to evolve past this evil use of social control.
+The fact of the matter is, Peer Professional work in mental health is now monetized, traded among agencies as commodities, and used as capital to cultivate and further a system of oppression.
+The willingness for peer professionals and people with lived experience to change the system will always be complicit to what’s happening until the”we” is revealed as our personal responsibility and accountability to speak up.
+To make the necessary changes in our life and our society to evolve past this malicious use of social control.
 We must speak together, mobilize together, and have a shared platform of goals for the future of the mental health movement.